-People with RA may have other health conditions, such as depression, anxiety, fibromyalgia, restless leg syndrome and sleep apnea – all conditions common in people with RA.
+People with RA may have other health conditions, such as depression, anxiety, fibromyalgia, restless leg syndrome and sleep apnea; all of these conditions are common in people with RA.
 Having untreated and or undertreated health conditions can cause further sleep problems.

 Talk to your doctor about treating all your health conditions and any problems you have with getting a good night’s sleep.
 Sometimes, additional health issues may make it harder for you to sleep, and treating them may mean more rest for you.

 Having the same sleep and wake up times is good advice for everyone, but it is more important for people with RA.
-Don’t change your sleep times and don’t sleep in, because changing your sleep times upsets your body’s internal clock.
+Don’t change your sleep times and don’t sleep in, because changing your sleep times can upset your body’s internal clock.

-One 2011 study reported in the Journal of Aging Research finds that exercises improve symptoms of joint pain, stiffness and fatigue in people with arthritis.
+One 2011 study reported in the Journal of Aging Research found that exercise can improve symptoms of joint pain, stiffness and fatigue in people with arthritis.
 It also promotes psychological well-being and helps with sleep and relaxation.

 Any and all types of exercise are beneficial.
 RA pain and fatigue can make it harder to be active, so do what you can to keep moving.